karinwohlgemuth/UCI-HAR-Dataset/ReadMe.md

 * There is one variable in each column (the average of the 79 mean/std dev columns)
 * The activity labels and column names are descriptive and in proper format

-The script also writes the output to a csv file, but other file formats could be used.
+The script also writes the output to a text file.